cezaryszpotek/pepperList/README.md

 # pepperList

-A script that creates a qr code with promotions of selected stores.
+A script that creates a qr code with discounted products of selected stores in form of list.

 Parameters can be used in program: